targomo/intro-to-isochrones/intro-to-isochrones.md

 ## Simple Polygon Reachability

 Whether checking areas within a reachable time/distance of a new home by car or analyzing the accessibility of a potential school via public transport, the Isochrone API offers what I hope to demonstrate as a quick, easy and relatively simple solution.
 For this example we will be using a single source to explore the effects of the different `options` parameters.
-Fist let us make an HTML page with all the dependencies we need.
+First let us make an HTML page with all the dependencies we need.
 Add the following to the `polygon.html` file.

 ```html
 <!DOCTYPE html>